zonghaohuang007/honeywords-analysis/README.md

 ### Data download and preprocess

 The first step is to download the 4iQ data.
-Please see "Get the data" in [the git repo](https://github.com/philipperemy/tensorflow-1.4-billion-password-analysis).
+Please see "Get the data" in this [public git repo](https://github.com/philipperemy/tensorflow-1.4-billion-password-analysis).

 After downloading the data (e.g., by following the "Get the data" step), you will get a dir named "BreachCompilation" where there are data files included.
 Then you can reprocess the data by running (please make sure that your machine to process the data has enough memory):